sean-otoole/BRCA_2024/README.md

-# This repository is under construction and note polished.
+# This repository is under construction and not yet polished or finalized.